AbdulhakimZ/AbdulhakimZ/README.md

 </p>

 ## 🙋‍♂️ Self Introduction
-I am a skilled ASP.NET developer with 3+ years of experience in ASP.NET Core.
-In addition to my primary skill ASP.NET, I also have in-depth knowledge of other related technologies, including React, jQuery, AJAX, RESTful API, MSSQL Server, Database Design, IIS Server, and GitHub.
-Also I have <6 months of experience working with Angular, Flutter, and Laravel.
-I am also proficient in several object-oriented(OOP) design patterns, including Model View Controller (MVC) frameworks.
-In addition to these, I am a fast learner and can quickly adapt to new technologies.
+Experienced ASP.NET Core Developer with over 3.9+ years of hands-on experience in designing, developing, and maintaining robust web applications.
+I Possess a strong understanding of front-end technologies such as HTML5, CSS, jQuery, AJAX, React, Angular, as well as proficiency in backend technologies like C#, .NET Core, IIS Server, SQL Server NodeJS and MongoDB.
+Also, I have a reasonable ammount of experience working with Flutter and Laravel.
+I am proficient in several object-oriented(OOP) design patterns, including Model View Controller (MVC) frameworks.
+I'am a fast learner and can quickly adapt to new technologies.
 I'm capable of effectively manage independent projects and work collaboratively in a team environment.
 I have experience working in a fast-paced business environment, and I am committed to delivering high-quality results for any project I undertake.

 ## 📞 Contact Me